VaskoBence/Webshop/README.md

           -Item upload (you can upload your own items, with these properties: name, quantity, itemID, price, description, and an automatically generated id using currentTime, you can also delete the localStorage from that page)

-          -Audio(on kapcsolat.html, you can listen to Győrfi Pál's speech)
+          -on kapcsolat.html, you can listen to Győrfi Pál's speech :D

 The products have placeholder images, except for some with keywords, like "wc papír".
 The webshop doesn't have login feature, so you're kind of like an admin and a user at the same time.